This text is translated into Russian by google automatic human level neural machine.

 The same can be said about the regional level, in particular, about the Primorsky Territory.

-At the same time, there is no need for politicians to find a way to the minds and feelings of skeptical voters in terms of the campaign strategy.
+At the same time, there is no need for politicians to look for a way to the minds and feelings of skeptical voters from the point of view of the election campaign strategy.
 As a rule, those who do not trust the authorities do not go to the polls.
-Making such an electorate come to the polls and vote as it should, requires considerable resources.
+Getting such an electorate to come to the ballot boxes and vote the right way requires significant resources.
 Therefore, it is easier to ignore this part of the electorate altogether.
-Moreover, the absence of a lower turnout threshold necessary for the elections to take place allows this.
+Moreover, the absence of a lower turnout threshold required for elections to take place allows this to be done.

-As for the election topics raised by candidates.
-So, the topic of corruption is always relevant.
+As for the electoral topics raised by the candidates.
+Thus, the topic of corruption is always relevant.
 But no one believes the words about the need to fight it.
-It is clear that the overwhelming majority of the country's citizens are extremely negative about this phenomenon.
-Therefore, no sensible politician will promote corruption as a social norm.
-But the overwhelming majority of citizens need quite obvious results of fighting it.
-Using the words of Putin, "we need a landing."
-Without concrete results, simple discourse on the dangers of corruption will cause irritation rather than understanding. "
+It is quite obvious that the overwhelming majority of the country's citizens have an extremely negative attitude to this phenomenon.
+Therefore, not a single sane politician will promote corruption as a social norm.
+But the overwhelming majority of citizens need quite visible results of the fight against it.
+To use Putin's words, "we need landings."
+Without concrete results, simple reasoning about the harm of corruption will cause irritation rather than understanding. "

-18 September 2016 in Primorye elections of deputies to the State Duma of the Russian Federation and the regional Legislative Assembly will be held.
-The elections will be held in a mixed electoral system: voters will vote both for lists of candidates from political parties and for individual candidates nominated in single-mandate constituencies.
-In the State Duma from Primorye, three single-mandate deputies are to be elected (the largest number of people's representatives in comparison with other subjects of the Russian Federation in the Far Eastern Federal District).
+On September 18, 2016 in Primorye, elections of deputies to the State Duma of the Russian Federation and the regional Legislative Assembly will take place.
+The elections will be held on a mixed electoral system: voters will vote both for lists of candidates from political parties and for individual candidates nominated in single-mandate constituencies.
+The State Duma from Primorye is to elect three single-mandate deputies (the largest number of people's representatives in comparison with other subjects of the Russian Federation on the territory of the Far Eastern Federal District).